Chanoian/cloud-native-bootcamp-iks-full/lab-logdna-01.md

 1. Additionally add a filter with the label.app attribute.
 It can be very easily added by just selecting a row, selecting the field you want to add to your filter and press the "+" button.
    ![image](images/lab-logdna-02.png)

-1. Experiment with AND and OR operators
+1. Experiment with AND and OR operations, attached infos from the syntax help.
    ![image](images/lab-logdna-03.png)

 ### Create a view based on your current query